nuraci/Goat-IDE/README.md

 ## How to install on Windows:

-* Download it from here: https://app.box.com/s/ry1p5gkgobmq82bum0ea
+* Download it from here: https://app.box.com/s/a15aw3gxi6gf7ubptarz
-* Install as a Windows application.
+* Install as a Windows application and run it.
-* Try it and please report problems and suggestions.
-* ps.
-Goat will install a directory "usb-driver" here:
-*      "C:\Program Files (x86)\The Go @ IDE\usb-driver" which contains:
-*      a) the eLua Windows driver of the USB UART (...\dfu-driver directory).
-*      b) the Windows driver of the DFU Programmer (...\uart-driver directory).

 ## How to build and install on Windows: